 6.2.3.2 EAS Discovery Procedure

-Editor's note: This clause describes the procedure for Edge AS Discovery over Session Breakout connectivity model according to the recommendations in the conclusions in the TR clause 9.1.4.

 6.2.3.2.1 General

 For PDU Session with Session Breakout connectivity model, based on UE subscription (e.g. DNN) and/or the operator's configuration, the DNS Query sent by UE may be handled by an EASDF (see clause 6.2.3.2.2), or by a local or central DNS resolver/server (see clause 6.2.3.2.3).

+NOTE: For the scenario where the TE and MT are separated, information provided by the SMF in the NAS message during the PDU Session Establishment or Modification may not be provided TE.
+Annex C documents mitigations for this scenario.

 6.2.3.2.2 EAS Discovery Procedure with EASDF